mike-hearn/vim-combosearch/README.md

 * All lines contained in any file matching `pattern`

-This involves fuzzy filtering through *a lot* of files, so to reduce the amount, the search gets executed *after three characters have been entered*, then characters 4 through *n* use `:FZF` to filter the results.
+This involves fuzzy filtering through *a lot* of files, so to reduce the amount, the search gets executed after three (3) characters have been entered, then characters 4 through *n* use `:FZF` to filter the results.

 <b>Note:</b> Although functional, this is largely intended as a